arn-c0de/InteractiveChecklists/README.md

 - Optional extra protection: Proof-of-Work (anti-spam) – can be turned on in `run.bat` menu if needed

 For most users the **QR code method** is secure enough and very simple.

+**Install the DCS export script (required):** Copy `export.lua` from `scripts/DCS-SCRIPTS-FOLDER-Experimental` into your DCS Export scripts folder (for example: `%USERPROFILE%\Saved Games\DCS\Scripts\Export\`).
+This script causes DCS to write entity batches and player telemetry files into the subfolder the Python forwarder reads.
+After copying, start or reload your mission (or restart DCS) so the export script is activated.

 ### For Linux/macOS or advanced users (manual start)